uva-math/uva-math-code/documentation/seminar_pages.md

 3. The seminar is added to the unifying google calendar script `_includes/cal_main.js` for display on the main page.
 This requires adding the corresponding `google\_cal\_id` to the list of google calendar id's in the beginning of the script, and also adding a corresponding line to the function `function getSeminar(num)`

 If removing a seminar, consider keeping the archives.
 One can link them maybe on the all seminars page, or create a special archive page for a no longer existing seminar.

+### Standalone seminar pages

+The google calendar feature allows to create pages with event lists displayed from google calendar, but not linked to the "all seminars" page on the unifying calendar on the main page.
+This might be suitable for a reading or a graduate seminar.
+To do this, one should imitate `/_includes/seminar_page.html` and hardcode the values in a standalone page.
+The key line of code displaying the google calendar events is

+{% highlight c linenos %}
+{ % include cal_single.js google_cal_id = [YOUR_GOOGLE_CALENDAR_ID] current = "true" max_sem = 50 % }
+{% endhighlight %}

+(again, `%` and `{}` in the actual code should be together).